seanbreckenridge/on_machine/README.md

   -filter string
     	filter matches to either 'dir' or 'file'
   -json
-    	print results as a JSON array
+    	print matches as a JSON array
   -print0
     	use the null character as the delimiter -skip-last-delim